John Gentile Profile Pic

 Hi, I'm John Gentile!

 Welcome to my personal blog and technical notes!
 I'm passionate about solving interesting engineering problems.
 I like to be the "geek that can speak", so this site is mainly just for fun, but also acts as a continuous culmination of notes and thoughts that I'm learning (publicly) along the way.
-I love all things digital electronics, FPGAs, SDRs, DSP, embedded/low-level software, applied math and Machine Learning (ML), etc.
+I'm a hacker (in the old-school, curiousity sense) and enjoy all things digital electronics, FPGAs, SDRs, DSP, embedded/low-level software, applied math and Machine Learning (ML), etc. See what I'm reading on goodreads.

 Machine Learning Blog/Website Design